The valuation difference rank of a quasi-ordered difference field: Abstract

 \section{Abstract}

-There are several equivalent characterizations of the valuation rank of an ordered field (endowed with its natural valuation).
-In this paper, we extend the theory to the case of an ordered difference field and introduce the notion of {\it difference rank}.
+There are several equivalent characterizations of the valuation rank of an ordered or valued field.
+In this paper, we extend the theory to the case of an ordered or valued {\it difference} field (that is, ordered or valued field endowed with a compatible field automorphism).
+We introduce the notion of {\it difference rank}.
+To treat simultaneously the cases of ordered and valued fields, we consider quasi-ordered fields.
 We characterize the difference rank as the quotient modulo the equivalence relation naturally induced by the automorphism (which encodes its growth rate).
-In analogy to the theory of convex valuations, we prove that any linearly ordered set can be realized as the difference rank of an ordered difference field.
+In analogy to the theory of convex valuations, we prove that any linearly ordered set can be realized as the difference rank of a maximally valued quasi-ordered difference field.
+As an application, we show that for every regular uncountable cardinal $\kappa$ such that $\kappa= \kappa^{< \kappa}$, there are $2^{\kappa}$ pairwise non-isomorphic quasi-ordered difference fields of cardinality $\kappa$, but all isomorphic as quasi-ordered fields.